thelowesttype/thelowesttype.github.io/content/blog/dwa-planner/index.md

 </div>

 ## What are the usual approaches for it?
 Collision avoidance algorithm is mainly of 2 types: <i>global and local</i>.
 Some of the global techniques are graph-based, potential field methods and cell decomposition.
 You can check out the article I wrote about a <i>graph-based approach for a multirobot system <a href="https://thelowesttype.github.io/blog/multi-robo/" target="_blank">here</a></i>.
 Global approaches require a complete model of the robot and environment to plan the path.
-This makes them a bit slow to avoid fast moving obstacles and if the environment model is not completely accurate.
+This makes them a bit slow to avoid fast moving obstacles and also if the environment model is not completely accurate.
 <br>
 Whereas local planner considers only a small part of the entire model to make the decisions.
 But they usually provide a solution that is less optimal and it is more prone to being stuck in local-minima.
 But they can make a decision at a faster pace and are able to make decisions in a partially available world model.
 Vector field histogram is a type of local planner approach which uses an occupancy grid to form a model of the nearby environment using sensors.
 Utilizing the occupancy grid and <i>Artificial Potential Field (APF)</i> it plans the path for the robot.
 <br>